Home » Cardiovascular Health » Human Circulatory System » Circulation Problems

 2.Primary Raynaud’s is More Common Than Secondary Raynaud’s

 Primary Raynaud’s occurs without an underlying disease.
-Secondary Raynaud’s, on the other hand (no pun intended), usually appears later in life and can triggered by various conditions such as Lupus, Rheumatoid arthritis, and other artery diseases. choices such as smoking or even your work, such as occupations that handle vibrating equipment like construction, can even trigger Raynaud’s.
+Secondary Raynaud’s, on the other hand (no pun intended), usually appears later in life and can triggered by various conditions such as Lupus, Rheumatoid arthritis, and other artery diseases.
+Lifestyle choices such as smoking or even your work, such as occupations that handle vibrating equipment like construction, can even trigger Raynaud’s.
 This is a more serious form of the disease.

 3.Primary Raynaud’s Disease Affects Women More Than Men